zbmed/semlookp-ui/README.md

 ### Merging a project specific branch into main

-If a new feature was developed in a project specific branch, it can be merged into the main branch.
-WIP
+Merging a project specific branch into the main branch isn't possible.
+New features should be developed in the main branch.

 ## Funding